 You will Need:

-• Scrap cardboard – the thicker the better
+- Scrap cardboard – the thicker and stronger the better

-• Yarn – I’ve found the very thick, chunky yarn works great for the large sized pom poms and the finer yarn works better for the small size but there are no real rules here
+- Yarn – I’ve found the very thick, chunky yarn works great for the large sized pom poms and the finer yarn works best for the small size but there are no real rules here

-• Scissors – sharp scissors are best for cutting through a thick wad of yarn
+- Scissors – sharp scissors are a must for cutting and trimming

 Cut out a shape that resembles a rectangle with a slit running down the middle but not all the way, like in the image below.
 You can see I’ve made three different sizes.